iambrainstorming/iambrainstorming.github.io/src/chapters/capitalism-vs-socialism-which-one-is-working.md

+# Capitalism vs Socialism: Which one is working?

 ---
-title: "Capitalism vs Socialism: Which one is working?"
 date: "2020-02-12"
 categories:
   - "democracy"
   - "economics"
 ---

-This is the dictionary definition of capitalism:
+## This is the dictionary definition of capitalism:

 > an economic and political system in which a country's trade and industry are controlled by private owners for profit.